ngrewe/build.rs.sh/README.md

 This build script starts up a docker container to build static rust binaries using the musl libc.
-It takes care of mounting volumes into the container so that your binaries end up in the place you expect it.
+It takes care of mounting volumes into the container so that your binaries end up on the host filesystem.

 ## Usage

-You just provide the script with the paths to your rust project and a directory where to store the produces artefacts (currently, that's the content of the entire `target/` directory).
+You just provide the script with the paths to your rust project and a directory where to store the produced artefacts (currently, that's the content of the entire `target/` directory).

 ```sh